mahadirazib/portfolio_with_laravel/README.md

 # Portfolio Template

-This is a responsive portfolio template with laravel and tailwind css.
+This is a responsive portfolio template build with laravel and tailwind css.
+Just edot the onformation according to your needs and the portfolio is ready.

 ## Customize